Hjorthmedh/RGCmorphology/ms/intro.md

 **TODO: Rewrite**
 Out of the five RGC types, the Hoxd10 seems to perform poorest in both classification and clustering results.
-As noted at the start of the Results, our recent work [@Dhande2013-vp] suggested that Hoxd10 labels multiple RGC types, rather than just one type.
+As noted at the start of the Results, our earlier work [@Dhande2013-vp] suggested that Hoxd10 labels multiple RGC types, rather than just one type.
 This mixing of multiple types might account for why cells in the Hoxd10 class are being misclassified at a relatively high rate.